LAST SPOTS | Trip from 24 July to 4 August 2026 / From 4,500€

 dowload itinerary Book your trip

 The itinerary of this ethnographic trip to the D.R. of the Congo combines 3 regions of the country that give a good idea of its reality.
-We start in Kinshasa ‘la belle’, chaotic and fascinating; museums, urban artists, voodoo fighters and religious sects...
+We start in Kinshasa ‘la belle’, chaotic and fascinating; museums, urban artists, Voodoo wrestlers, and religious sects...

-We will enter the ‘heart of darkness’ by flying to Mbandaka, the capital of the Equateur province, and to Last Places – the essence of the Congo.
-In this jungle region, we will enter the mighty Congo River and reach forgotten colonial missions from the end of the 19th century.
-In this stage of the ethnographic trip to the D.R. of the Congo, we will meet the most traditional tribal groups that can be found in modern Congo.
-We will have the opportunity to visit ethnic groups such as the Balumbe pygmies, the Lokele, the Ngombe and the Batwa.
-In addition, we will have the opportunity to experience the reality of the Walé women of the Ntomba tribe.
+We then jump into ‘the heart of darkness’ flying to Mbandaka, capital of Equateur Province, and for Last Places -the essence of the Congo-.
+In this jungle region, we penetrate the mighty Congo River and reach forgotten colonial missions from the late 19th century.
+In addition, during this stage of the ethnographic trip to the D.R. of the Congo, we will meet the most traditional tribal groups of the country: Lokele, Balumbe, Ntomba and Ngombe.

 Download the itinerary for this ethnographic trip to the D.R. of the Congo